 Concentration of governance tokens: How much voting power do the top 10 addresses hold?

-Voting weight distribution: Are most proposals decided by one or two large holders?
+Distribution of voting weights: Are most proposals decided by one or two large holders?

-How to view?
+How to interpret?

 Compare the number of voters with the total number of token holders to calculate the participation rate.